SnehaRGowda/Amazon-Customer-Review/README.md

 * Open jupyter notebook
 * Go to location where you saved .ipynb file
 * Open that file and start executing

+### Usage
+Customer reviews on Amazon products are important as they provide feedback regarding what they truly want.
+Which has to be analized to increase the sales and at the same time provide customer satisfaction.
+This project is concerned on developing a sentiment model which deals with the customer reviews on amazon produts.